Zembi/CustomConsoleChromeWeb/README.md

 # CustomConsoleChromeWeb
 Created my own console, using it to my projects, for my convience.
 You can try it out, too.<br>
+The idea is that after following the steps, down below, by calling the function console.log(), the messages will be appeared on the custom console and not in the Chrome's console.<br>
 Future versions will be posted, so if you are interested, be aware!
 Any new ideas about its development, will be appreciated.